marionbonin/marionbonin/README.md

 ## Hello! 👋

-I'm Marion, a 27-yo web developer with a business and UX/UI Design background from Paris, France.
+I'm Marion, a Paris-based 27-yo web developer with a business and UX/UI Design background.

-💻 Last project: Mug Overflow (web app), a mug merch shop for O'Clock school.
-Teaming up with Symfony developers for back-end, I worked with 2 other devs on front-end in React.js.
-Stack: React, Redux, Symfony as REST API using Doctrine.
+I am currently working as a full-stack developer (Django/React) at BureauxLocaux.

 ## Technologies